24 HOURS EMERGENCY +604-226 6911 | Centre Services | Thrombolytic Therapy for Stroke

 Please let us know if you have any history of allergies or have allergic reaction to IV contrast before your appointment.

-Please leave all jewelry and valuables at home.
+Please leave all jewellery and valuables at home.

 Plan to arrive early.
 The radioactive tracer, FDG is ordered for your appointment and may not be useable in case of a delay.